When it comes to preparing to bug out, one of the most important considerations is your actual transportation.

 Make sure to consider the weight of extra stockpiles of food, water, first aid supplies, guns and ammo, as well as other supplies and gasoline you’ll need to survive an extended period away from home.

-Gasoline will be scarce during a crisis or SHTF event.
+Gasoline will be scarce during a crisis.
 It doesn’t do any good to have a great bug out location and a rock-solid bug out vehicle if you can’t find enough gasoline to get you where you need to go, right?

 Some RVs can be modified with an additional or expanded fuel tank, something you may want to invest in so that you can more confidently bug out in an RV.